Alfresco/docs-alfresco/content-services/latest/admin/query-accelerator.md

 ## Logging

-The admin console currently only indicates if updates were detected.
+The Admin Console currently only indicates if updates were detected.
 For a more complete picture of the query sets configuration DEBUG logging must be used:

 ```bash
 log4j.logger.org.alfresco.enterprise.repo.queryaccelerator=debug